 So, you’ve moved into your glossy new accommodation and waved goodbye (temporarily) to your loved ones.
-For most of you, this is the first time in your life that you’ve ever lived independently.
-Now, you might be faced with the intimidating responsibility of looking after yourself for the first time without the intervention of family or carers.
+This could be the first time in your life that you’ve ever lived independently and you might be faced with the intimidating responsibility of looking after yourself for the first time without the intervention of family or carers.
 Scary, right?
 It doesn’t have to be!

 Set yourself a budget

 With budgeting, it can be difficult to know where to start and what costs to include.
-If you need some help getting the ball rolling, read our budgeting advice.
-If you need additional support with your finances, don’t be afraid to approach our Money Advice & Funds Service (contact details under the ‘if things go wrong’ tab).
+If you need help getting the ball rolling, try our free budgeting tool to get some personalised tips.
+If you need additional support with your finances, don’t be afraid to get in touch with our Money Advice and Funds Service.
 They are here to help you throughout your time at university with all matters related to money.

 Learn how to cook

 Of course, the occasional chow mein or Dominoes won’t break the bank, but make sure that most of the time you’re heading to the local supermarkets for your weekly shopping.
-A weekly shop for one person can be done comfortably for £30-£40 (depending on where you shop) and that gives you a variety of meals to choose from.
-Whereas £30-£40 would only buy you two to three takeaways.
+A weekly shop for one person can be done comfortably for around £30-£40 (depending on where you shop) and that gives you a variety of meals to choose from – whereas £30-£40 would only buy you two to three takeaways.
 You can also prepare meals in advance for those long study days where you might start craving a takeaway.

 Don’t worry if you haven’t had any cooking practice, now is the perfect time to start.
 Begin with the basics – there’s thousands of simple recipes online, including student-dedicated recipes.
 You’ll be cooking up a three-course banquet for your flatmates in no time.